Skip to content

 These shortcuts come from the built-in bubble menu plugin.
 You can customize or disable them.

-Use the decorations prop to turn off specific block-level formatting.
-All decorations are enabled by default — you only need this prop to disable something.
+Use the features option to turn off specific block-level formatting.
+All features are enabled by default — you only need this prop to disable something.

 <InkwellEditor